-CodeTwo Backup keeps backed up data in a local resource known as storage.
+CodeTwo Backup keeps the backed-up data in a local resource referred to as storage.
 A storage consists of a folder tree that resembles the structure of a mailbox or SharePoint site.
-All items backed up by the software are saved in binary files.
-That means that contrary to common text formats it is not possible to view contents of these files by opening them in a text editor (e.g. Notepad).
-It is possible to view them from within the CodeTwo Backup.
-Those data files are accompanied by .xml configuration files and .sdf files - an MS SQL Server Compact format databases that contain items metadata as well as contents indexes.
-Storage files are encrypted by default and additionally, the administrator can enable Storage password protection on the top of that to stop other, less privileged admins from viewing the backed up messages bodies in the software’s Administration Panel.
+All items backed up by the software are saved as binary files.
+That means that – contrary to common text formats – it is not possible to view contents of these files by opening them in a text editor (e.g. Notepad).
+It is possible to view the backed-up data in CodeTwo Backup only.
+The binary data files are accompanied by .xml configuration files and .sdf files (MS SQL Server Compact databases that contain items' metadata as well as contents' indexes).
+Storage files are encrypted by default.
+Additionally, the main administrator can enable storage password protection for these files to prevent other, less privileged admins from viewing the backed-up items in the software’s Administration Panel.

-The only substantial limitation of the Storages in CodeTwo Backup is their location.
-The software allows choosing only a local resource as a Storage location.
-It is not possible to point at a network drive when creating a new Storage.
-Such a possibility was prohibited on purpose to make sure that the fastest and the most reliable drive (i.e. a local one) is used as a Storage location.
-Network drives are unfortunately prone to connectivity failures often offering unsteady transfer speeds or even dropping connections.
-Keep in mind that you can always archive Storage data to an external resource or apply data retention policies to the selected storage to control its growth.
+The only substantial limitation of the storages in CodeTwo Backup is their location.
+The software allows you to choose only a local resource as a storage location.
+It is not possible to point to a network drive when creating a new storage.
+Such a possibility was prohibited on purpose to make sure that the fastest and the most reliable drive (i.e. a local one) is used as the storage location.
+Network drives are unfortunately prone to connectivity failures, they may be also characterized by unsteady transfer speeds or might even drop connections.
+Fortunately, you can archive storage data to an external resource or apply data retention policies to the selected storage to control its growth.

 Managing backup storage - this article describes how to manage storages (create a new storage, edit, mount, remove or archive an existing storage, apply a retention policy to a storage, or monitor the status of a storage).